 Our Achievements

-Adopting a community-centric approach to address structural barriers to adolescent girls’ empowerment, we aim to improve nutrition, menstrual and reproductive health and education of adolescent girls through a life skills-based approach.
-Our approach engages critical stakeholders, including parents, community leaders and boys to create enabling environments for girls.
+Adopting a community-centric approach to address structural barriers to adolescent girls’ empowerment, we believe in the “Girl-Leads-Girl” model, which places girls at the forefront as agents of change who support and inspire one another.
+Through life skills-based education, we work to improve their nutrition, menstrual and reproductive health, and access to education.
+Our efforts actively engage critical stakeholders, including parents, community leaders, and adolescent boys, to build safe, enabling environments for girls.

 Evolving strategies to empower adolescent girls through capacitating local role model girls and parents in Koppal district